marc-chatroux-elmarcofr38/Imbriqua_Structure_Loader/README.md

 Updated in 2010, the BPMN™ (Business Process Model and Notation) specification propose a normative language for business process modeling.
 This notation is schematic-oriented and highly adaptive.
 BPMN project can be exchange in XML-structured files.
 This repository proposes to create a interpreter who generates BPMN class and function code (in RUST) from BPMN metamodel files.

+## Goal

- Based on MOF™ (Meta Object Facility) and UML® (Unified Modeling Language) specification,
+ Based on MOF™ (Meta Object Facility) and on UML® (Unified Modeling Language) specification, the BPMN™ 2.0.2 specification publish consumable file of BPMN class model in UML language.

-Break

-* metamodel
-* Running system

-## Result
+ With the goal to create RUST structure and RUST traits based on BPMN Structute and BPMN Execution semantic, this repository propose to make the following task :

+* Generate RUST structures, with attributes and heritage
+    * For BPMN definition, using BPMN 2.0.2 CMOF files
+    * For BPMN execution, using custom CMOF files
-* Generate .SQL file, for Diesel migration (up and down)
+* Generate SQL up file, including creation of tables, attributes, foreign-key, and contraints
+    * For BPMN definition, using BPMN 2.0.2 CMOF files
+    * For BPMN execution, using custom CMOF files
-* Generate rust structures file,
+* Generate SQL down file, including removal of tables, attributes, foreign-key, and contraints
+    * For BPMN definition, using BPMN 2.0.2 CMOF files
+    * For BPMN execution, using custom CMOF files
-* Generate rust traits file
+* Generate RUST traits for structures, for BPMN Execution
+    * For BPMN execution, using custom CMOF files

+The following element aren't in the scope of the project :

+* Integrate SQL migration files : All execution don't take in account any old result and old input file.
+No file provide to migrate database after modification of classes or attributes

 ## How to use

 ## Reference

+All resource and files for OMG consortium can be found in the folder "resource" of this repository.
+It contain actual and previus version of

 ## Copyright